bitshares/dev.bitshares.works/docs/development/apps/cli_wallet.rst

 ----------------------------

 - 1a) Install and build it from BitShares-Core
   - BitShares offers you to install BitShares-Core into different platforms; Ubuntu (x64), OSx, and Windows.
-Please refer :ref:`installation`.
+Please refer :ref:`installation-guide`.

 - 1b) Use the :ref:`CLI-Wallet tools for Windows (x64)`
   - This option you do not need to install BitShates Core.
 To obtain the tool, go to a `BitShares release page <https://github.com/bitshares/bitshares-core/releases>`_ and download the BitShares-Core-\*-x64-cli-tools.zip.